Devamalyaa/Smart-Agriculture-ML/README.md

-# Smart Agriculture Yield Prediction using Machine Learning
+# Smart Agriculture Yield Prediction using Machine Learning with model comparision and clustering

 ## Overview
 This project predicts crop yield using machine learning models such as: